xcp-ng/xcp-ng-org/docs/storage.md

 This way of using Ceph requires installing `ceph-common` inside dom0 from outside the official XCP-ng repositories.
 It is reported to be working by some users, but isn't recommended officially (see [Additional packages](additionalpackages.md)).
 You will also need to be careful about system updates and upgrades.
 :::

 You can use this driver to connect to an existing Ceph storage filesystem, and configure it as a shared SR for all your hosts in the pool.
-This driver uses `mount.ceph` from `ceph-common` package of `centos-release-ceph-jewel` repo.
+This driver uses `mount.ceph` from `ceph-common` package of `centos-release-ceph-nautilus` repo.
 So user needs to install it before creating the SR. Without it, the SR creation would fail with an error like below
 ```
 Error code: SR_BACKEND_FAILURE_47
 Error parameters: , The SR is not available [opterr=ceph is not installed],